WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 like a release barrier between when a new allocation is initialized and when its address is made available to the program.

+For consistency with existing rules about tearing accesses to shared linear memory, accesses to shared globals, structs, and arrays follow these rules about when tearing is allowed:

+ - Atomic accesses never tear.

+ - Accesses to reference-typed fields and globals never tear.
+(It would be unsafe to allow such accesses to tear.)

+ - Accesses to i8, i16, and i32 fields and globals never tear.
+(For linear memory, such accesses are only tear-free if they are aligned, but all struct, array, and global accesses are assumed to be a aligned.)

+ - All other accesses can tear.

 [release-acquire]: https://en.cppreference.com/w/cpp/atomic/memory_order#Release-Acquire_ordering

 ### JS API